 In terms of the policy deductible, this is most often set at 1% of the hull value.
 The liability limit also does not make a big difference, as most insurance providers automatically set this at $2 million.
 In this blog, Bauld Insurance Managing Advisor with 20 years of boat insurance experience, Dawn Marie Penney, shares her insights on what a boat insurance policy covers.

 Bauld Insurance has a long history of serving Nova Scotians with marine and boat insurance, a true leader in this market.
-For more information, visit our Boat Insurance webpage, where you can also request a boat insurance quote.
+Contact us, we’re here to help.